Buying your first home can be tedious and overwhelming.

 Check Your Credit

-Not only will your credit score play a huge factor in whether or not you’re approved for a mortgage, but it will also determine your interest rate.
+Not only will your credit play a huge factor in whether or not you’re approved for a mortgage, but it will also determine your interest rate.

 A small increase or decrease in interest rates may not seem like a big deal.
 But because mortgage loans are for such a hefty sum and for an extended period of time, a slight increase or decrease equates to thousands of dollars more spent or saved over the life of the loan.